terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-governance.md

 :::

 ### Proposal Implementation

-Once a governance proposal passes, the changes described are automatically put into effect by the proposal handler.
-Generic proposals such as a `TextProposal` must be reviewed by the Terra team and community for decisions on how to manually implement.
+Once a governance proposal passes, the changes described are put into effect by the proposal handler.
+Generic proposals such as a `TextProposal` must be reviewed by Terra protocol developers and the community for decisions on how to manually implement.

 Although parameter changes get updated immediately, they generally are not put into effect until the next epoch operation.
 Epochs occur every 100800 blocks or roughly every 7.7 days, given a 6.6-second block time.